Veterans’ Week and Remembrance Day

 This website contains history and statistics on Canada’s involvement in military conflicts.
 Resources for students (français) and teachers (français), including a Remembrance Day toolkit, (français) are available.

-Marion Orr (français): This webpage provides a brief history and contains a Heritage Minute video of a Canadian woman who flew military aircraft during World War II.
+- Marion Orr (français): This webpage provides a brief history and contains a Heritage Minute video of a Canadian woman who flew military aircraft during the Second World War.

 The Hong Kong Veterans Commemorative Association’s mission is to educate all Canadians on the role of Canada’s soldiers in the Battle of Hong Kong and the effects of Japanese internment on the battle’s survivors (i.e., soldiers and families).
-This website includes information about the association and provides a Teachers’ Zone that contains teaching resources, lessons, and details about the Hong Kong Veterans Commemorative Association Cross-Canada Writing Contest.
-(To access the French webpages on this site, go to the English page and click the “français” link in the top right-hand corner.)
+This website includes information about the association and provides a Teachers’ Zone (français) that contains teaching resources, lessons, and details about the Hong Kong Veterans Commemorative Association Cross-Canada Writing Contest.

 This website contains information on Juno Beach in Normandy, France, where Canadians landed on D-Day (June 6, 1944) including numerous teacher resources (français).
-To commemorate the 70th anniversary of D-Day and the Battle of Normandy, the Juno Beach Centre has included extra information (français) on their website.
+To commemorate the 70th anniversary of D-Day and the Battle of Normandy in 2014, the Juno Beach Centre has included extra information (français) on its website.
 There are also photos (français) of the Juno Beach Centre, a museum and cultural centre dedicated to the war efforts of all Canadians during the Second World War.

 Critical Challenge: Three Dramatic Events (français).
 This webpage provides suggested activities for grade 5 students regarding the dramatic effects of the First World War, the Great Depression and the economic boom immediately following the Second World War by assessing the impact of these events on Canada’s economic well-being.